poelstra/mhub/README.md

 ## Using MHub from Javascript

-Simply `npm install --save mhub` in your package, then require the client interface as e.g.:
+In Node.JS, simply `npm install --save mhub` in your package, then require the client interface as e.g.:
 ```js
 // ES6